How to Exist Across Borders?

 Looking back at my 35 year old self

 In 2013, I spent a term of studies in Nanjing.
 This was a transformative experience, and a chance to reflect on my migration journey to Australia.
+Around my birthday – which I spent climbing the sacred mountain of Tai Shan – I wrote a series of posts reflecting on my own trajectory.

 Language, translation, intercultural work

-Across languages and cultures
+Across languages and culturES

 Marco Polo Magazine - exploring the Chinese blogosphere